 C. zeylanicum thrives in USDA zones 9-11 and can survive frosts down to 32 degrees F. (0 C.); otherwise, the tree will need protection.

 Grow Ceylon cinnamon in full sun to part shade.
 The tree prefers higher humidity of 50%, but will tolerate lower levels.
-They do well in containers and can be pruned to a smaller size of 3-8 feet.
+They do well in containers and can be pruned to a smaller size of 3-8 feet (0.9 to 2.4 m.).
 Plant the tree in an acidic potting medium of half peat moss and half perlite.

 Ceylon Cinnamon Care